 Research Scholar Grants run July 1 - June 30, for 2 consecutive years.
-Grant payments will be made to the institution in 24 monthly installments.
-The additional checks for \$1,000 to cover costs associated with the Scholar Advisor Program will be sent with the first payment each year.
+Grant funds will be paid to the institution in two installments: July and January.
 Ten percent (10%) of the total grant award will be withheld by the Foundation, to be released only upon receipt of an acceptable grant final report within 6 months of the due date.